technicat/TootSDK/FORK.md

 - Removed `TootFeature` and `TootSDKFlavour`.
 Platform determination has to be made at the UI level to expose the appropriate options, anyway, so do all the platform branching outside of TootSDK.
 - A `Platform` protocol and an implementing class hierarchy that mirrors the forking relationship among fediverse platform is provided.
 For example, `Hometown` is a subclass of `Mastodon`, which is a subclass of `MastodonAPI`. `Platform` exposes feature support queries like `supportsProfileFields`.
 - The appropriate platform is derived via `instance.platform` but ideally the should also check nodeinfo and instance v2.
+- `Platform` should be self-contained (could be a separate package) and is optional.
+TootClient should be can be used with an alternate platform/feature-checking package or none.

 ## TootClient extensions